raspberrypilearning/documenting-your-code/en/step_6.md

             print("That's not a suit!")
 ```

-Adding a docstring to the setter will not cause an error but it will be ignored when generating the documentation.
+Adding a docstring to the setter will not cause an error, but `pydoc` will ignore it when generating the documentation.

 --- /hint ---

 --- /hints ---

-When you have added *docstrings* to your code you can re-run the [pydoc command](5) to regenerate the documentation.
+When you have added docstrings to your code, you can run the `pydoc` command again to generate updated documentation.

 --- /challenge ---